lucaswkuipers/SafeNumbers/README.md

 ## Documentation

-For more detailed documentation, refer to the source code which contains extensive comments and usage guidelines.
+For more detailed documentation, refer to the source code which contains extensive DocC comments and usage guidelines.

 ## Support
 If you find a bug or would like to request a new feature, please open a new issue.